KKotlicki/Cibot/README.md

 ## Development

 Cibot is an open-source project.
-Every contribution is welcome.
+Every contribution is welcome;
-To contribute, make your own branch and send Git pull request.
+To contribute, make your own branch and send Git pull request;
-First, connect to your GitHub account; then use the following Git code to create a new branch with your changes:
+First, connect to your GitHub account, then use the following Git code to create a new branch with your changes:

 ```
 git init